klahrich/chiefhustler/content/diary/99-smlr-part-2.md

 Unfortunately, it seems this market has had its toll on me.
 I'm being overactive, changing my mind too often, and accumulating small losses along the way.

-One of the reasons I'm looking for companies with a very long expected life is so that I can coffee-can them and update my views on the business once a quarter or so.
+One of the reasons I'm looking for companies with a very long expected life is so that I can coffeehhhhhhm  hhj-can them and update my views on the business once a quarter or so.
 I just don't have the wiring of a good trader, and I find the psychological toll too high.

 ----